 ‘In that place (St Andrews) by the touch of the relics, many astounding miracles were worked and are worked to this day … the blind from their mother’s womb received their sight, the dumb were made to speak, the lame to walk, and all who piously bespoke the favour of the apostle, were immediately, by God’s mercy healed from the sickness that possessed them.’
 (Excerpt from Chronica Gentis Scotorum, c.1260)

 St Andrews was still known by its earlier name, Kinrymont, when it was visited by its earliest recorded pilgrim.
 An Irish prince called Aed or Aodh died in the town during his pilgrimage there in 967.
 Its popularity as a pilgrimage destination started to grow in the 11th century, and by the 14th century it was considered a national shrine.

-The popularity of pilgrimage to St Andrews led to the building in the town of one of the largest cathedrals in Europe – 12 metres longer than the one in Santiago de Compostela (take that St James!)
+St Andrews’ popularity led to the building in the town of one of the largest cathedrals in Europe.
+It was 12 metres longer than the one in Santiago de Compostela (take that St James!)
 This magnificent building, which took over 150 years to build, housed the saint’s sacred shrine and created an awe-inspiring, once in a lifetime experience for its pilgrims.